Location and Terrain

 Visiting Penistone

-Penistone has easy road access to the M1 motorway, which runs from London (somewhere in the south) to north of us, beyond Leeds.
+Penistone is on a major cross-roads.
 The busy A628 runs from Barnsley to Manchester via Penistone and the A629 runs from Sheffield to Huddersfield via Penistone.
-The busy A616 ('Stocksbridge Bypass') is to our south, supplying traffic from Manchester to the M1.
-There have been many fatalities on this 40mph road, through dangerous driving.
+Access to the M1 motorway is very easy via the busy A616 which connects Manchester to the M1.
+There have been many fatalities on this 40mph road through dangerous driving.
+An alternative easy route to the M1 is via Silkstone and Dodworth.

-The nearest airport is near Manchester, with good road access and trains every hour to/from Huddersfield and to/from Penistone every hour during the day.
+The nearest airport is for Manchester, with good road access and trains every hour to/from Huddersfield and to/from Penistone every hour during the day.
 Allow extra train travel time for very slow ticket queues at Huddersfield Station (up to 20min wait).
-Bus services are in decline and infrequent.
-Local mini-busses and taxis make up the difference.

 London - 177m S.